aamiral/basic_cafe_plugin/readme.txt

 == Description ==

 Hi.
-I'm a theme called basic_cafe.
+I'm a plugin called basic_cafe_plugin.
+The plugin adds a custom post type on your dashboard named Recipe, add a widget that shows posts form Recipe, a widget for social media sites, and a shortcode that you can add on any page to display Recipe posts.

 == Installation ==